What is the difference between HEC and HPC?

 Chemicals

-Hydroxyethylcellulose (HEC) and hydroxypropylcellulose (HPC) are both cellulose derivatives with applications in a variety of industries, including pharmaceuticals, personal care products, food and construction.
-Despite their similarities, the two compounds have different chemical structures and properties, resulting in differences in their properties and applications.
+Hydroxyethylcellulose (HEC) and hydroxypropylcellulose (HPC) are both cellulose derivatives leveraged in numerous industries, such as pharmaceuticals, personal care, food, and construction.
+While they share certain similarities, their distinct chemical structures and properties lead to varying applications and performance.

 Hydroxyethylcellulose (HEC):